Story by: Oren Peli

 Q: Did the plot make any sense at all?

-A: No. There are enough holes in it to drive a Russian tank through.
+There are enough holes in it to drive a Russian tank through.

 A: Yes, about the usual amount for this kind of movie.
 There are also plenty of people running around in the dark being scared, and yelling: “What are we gonna do!!????” and “I’m not leaving here without him/her!!!!”